 No one expects to be in an accident, but if something unexpected should happen to injure a person or threaten their family finances, it could be devastating.

-And things do happen unexpectedly in Twiggs County.
-You could slip on water and hit your head at the grocery store.
+Unfortunately, things do happen unexpectedly in Twiggs County and all over the state of Georgia.
+For example, you could slip on water and hit your head at the grocery store.
 You could be in a car accident on your way home from work.
 You could pull your back at work lifting a box of heavy items.
-Whatever it is, injuries happen, and they always seem to happen when it’s least expected.
+Whatever it is, injuries happen, and they always seem to happen when it is least expected.

-Though mortality rate due to homicide in Twiggs County is higher than the state of Georgia’s rate generally and Macon’s rate specifically, accidents are the primary cause of emergency room visits.
-Emergency room visits are almost entirely due to falls and auto accidents, with homicide, suicide, poisoning, fire and smoke, accidental shootings and legal intervention making up a very small portion of causes for emergency room visits.
+Accidents are the primary cause of emergency room visits in Twiggs County.
+Emergency room visits are almost entirely due to falls and auto accidents, with homicide, suicide, poisoning, fire and smoke, accidental shootings, and legal intervention making up a very small portion.
 Twiggs County’s mortality rate due to motor vehicle crashes is higher than the state’s rate: 1,173.4 per 100,000 in Twiggs County versus 1,081.8 per 100,000 in Georgia.
-Those numbers are significant especially given the relatively small population size of Twiggs County.
+Those numbers are significant, especially given the relatively small population size of Twiggs County.

-Personal injuries caused by another person or entity, however, do not always result in emergency room visits.
-At Gautreaux Law Firm, we handle all kinds of personal injuries emanating from:
+At Gautreaux Law, we handle all kinds of personal injuries emanating from: